zzzprojects/docs/learnentityframeworkcore.com/pages/misc/mapping-attributes.md

 These attributes can be applied to entity classes and their properties to customize the way they are mapped to the database.
 They allow you to define relationships, specify data types, and configure database constraints.
 By using these attributes, you can create a mapping that is optimized for your specific scenario and ensure that your data is persisted in the most efficient way possible.

-here's an example of how some of the mapping attributes can be used in EF Core:
+Here's an example of how some of the mapping attributes can be used in EF Core:

 ```csharp
 public class Customer